Bengal-Champ/tools/3DPrinterOperationAndSafety.md

 Eating, drinking, applying cosmetics, chewing gum, or handling contact lenses in rooms that contain 3D printing operations must be prohibited.
 Users must wash their hands thoroughly after working with 3D printers

+### Prevent 3D printer from Damaging
+Make sure the 3D printer bed is properly leveled and the extruder is not scratching the bed.
+Scratching the bed with an extruder may damage the extruder as well as the bed. </br>

+Do not overtight any screws or bolts.

 Source: all3dp.com & https://ehs.yale.edu/sites/default/files/files/3D-printer.pdf